higherkindness/mu-scala/microsite/src/main/docs/guides/generate-sources-from-idl/avro.md

 ### Enums

-Avro supports `enum`s too and they are translated to a Scala `Enumeration`:
+Avro supports `enum`s too and they are translated to a Scala sealed trait + case
+objects:

 ```
 enum Errors {